 - 1. A concept landscape master plan is to be provided for the site with the first development application and detailed with each separate development application a landscape plan for each of the public realm areas.
-An indicative landscape master plan is shown at Figure E17.14 below. - 2.
+An indicative landscape master plan is in Figure 14. - 2.
 The riparian park and detention basins are to be located within low lying areas and should include the integration of rain gardens and detention basins within these parkland environments with WSUD principles. - 3.
 Maintain and improve the existing stands of threatened ecological communities, namely the Cumberland Plain Woodland (CPW) in the Riparian Park and the Sydney Coastal River Flat Forest (SCRFF) along the riparian corridor by incorporating and consolidating the existing vegetation into the landscaped open space. - 4.
-The location of furniture and facilities are to consider Crime Prevention through Environmental Design (CPTED) Principles and passive surveillance is achieved. - 5.
-Provide for the location and quantity of public open space in general accordance to Table E17.2 below.
+Provide for the location and quantity of public open space in general accordance to the table below.

-Table E17.2: Quantum of open space/public realm
+Table 2: Quantum of open space/public realm